Manage QnA Maker resources

-Choose the Search pricing tier of the Azure Search service.
-If the Free tier option is unavailable (appears dimmed), it means you already have a Free Azure Search tier deployed through your subscription.
-In that case, you'll need to start with the Basic Azure Search tier.
-See Azure Search pricing details.
+Choose the Search pricing tier of the Azure Cognitive Search service.
+If the Free tier option is unavailable (appears dimmed), it means you already have a free service deployed through your subscription.
+In that case, you'll need to start with the Basic tier.
+See Azure Cognitive Search pricing details.

-Choose the Search location where you want Azure Search data to be deployed.
-Restrictions on where customer data must be stored will help determine the location you choose for Azure Search.
+Choose the Search location where you want Azure Cognitive Search indexes to be deployed.
+Restrictions on where customer data must be stored will help determine the location you choose for Azure Cognitive Search.

 In the App name field, enter a name for your Azure App Service instance.

 By default, App Service defaults to the standard (S1) tier.
 You can change the plan after creation.
 Learn more about App Service pricing.

 Choose the Website location where App Service will be deployed.